U.S. Coast Guard

 Coast Guard patrol boat cruising through ocean waters.

 Looking to serve as an officer in the U.S. Coast Guard?
-Norwich has you covered!
+Norwich has you covered.

 In the United States Coast Guard, you’ll find five main missions: Maritime Security, Maritime Mobility, Maritime Safety, Protection of Natural Resources and National Defense.
 Within each mission, the Coast Guard offers officer commissions in a host of fields including engineering, law, intelligence and more.
 Depending on your skills and the Coast Guard's needs, you can train to be an officer in anything from law to avionics electronics to intelligence to computer and information technologies to command, control and communications.